DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

 We will consider introducing an autocomplete to make it quicker for users to select a subject.

-We will also investigate restructuring subjects to improve the mapping to Higher Education Classification of Subjects (HECoS) and other services within Becoming a Teacher (BAT)..
+We will also investigate restructuring subjects to improve the mapping to Higher Education Classification of Subjects (HECoS) and other services within Becoming a Teacher (BAT).

 ### Full time or part time